jaromilfrossard/TVTmatching/README.md

 ## Example

-You can explore the controls candidate for each case using:
+You can explore the control candidates for each case using:

 ``` r
 library(TVTmatching)